 - 2 bird eye’s chilies finely chopped

 - Heat ¼ cup of neutral oil in a saucepan.
-Add shrimp or prawn, salt, and fry for 5-7 minutes till cooked through.
+Add shrimp or prawn, salt, and fry for 5-7 minutes until cooked through.

 - Remove from saucepan and drain on paper towel.

 - Reheat remaining oil and add cumin seeds.
-Fry for 30 seconds or till aromatic.
+Fry for 30 seconds or until aromatic.

-- Add chopped onion and fry for 5-7 minutes till limp and translucent.
+- Add chopped onion and fry for 5-7 minutes until limp and translucent.

-- Add crushed ginger and garlic, and fry for one minute.
+- Add crushed ginger and garlic, and fry for 30 seconds to 1 minutes.

-- Add ground spices and fry for one minute, till they stop smelling raw.
+- Add ground spices and fry for 1 minute, until they stop smelling raw.
 Add a splash water to deglaze the pan if needed.

 - Add diced chilies, cilantro, and cooked shrimp/prawns.
 Fry and coat in the masala for a couple of minutes.
 Serve immediately with roti or naan.